robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 ###### Submitting patches ######

 Developers can upstream their patches via OpenContrail CI process.
 The tools and workflow is similar to that in Openstack project.
 To get started:

 1. Sign the [contributor agreement](https://secure.echosign.com/public/hostedForm?formid=6G36BHPX974EXY)
 2. Have a Launchpad ID

-After that one can submit the patch to [review.opencontrail.org](https://review.opencontrail.org) by following the [CI document](https://github.com/Juniper/contrail-controller/wiki/OpenContrail-Continuous-Integration-(CI).
+After that one can submit the patch to [review.opencontrail.org](https://review.opencontrail.org) by following the [CI document](https://github.com/Juniper/contrail-controller/wiki/OpenContrail-Continuous-Integration-(CI)).
 The CI tool enables code review and runs test script.
 After passing these steps code will be merged automatically to mainline.

 ###### Guidelines for Commit Logs ######

-These are based on https://wiki.openstack.org/wiki/Gerrit_Workflow#Committing_Changes
+These are based on [Gerrit commit guidelines](https://wiki.openstack.org/wiki/Gerrit_Workflow#Committing_Changes)

 1. Start commit message with a short (~50 characters) 1-line summary paragraph i.e. a single very brief line (no period at end) followed by a blank line.
 Rest of the commit log can be zero or more paragraphs.
 Each line within a paragraph should be <= 72 characters.